bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] Coin of the days
-	- [ ] Nike - Victory Above All - Consecrate a coin.
-For the rest of the round, that coin will always land on heads.
-At the end of the round, destroy it (doom it).
-	- [ ] Dike
 	- [ ] Cerberus
-	- [ ] Echidna

 **Charon's Obol Beta - Coalescence**
+- [ ] enemy coins don't light up properly when hovered with a power (probably because they are ALWAYS flashing purple - we just need to change the case so taht flashing white for hover power takes precedence)
+- [ ] Freeze nerf - do not recharge if frozen
+	- [ ] don't retract frozen coins as part of signaling this
+- [ ] Add monsters to map.
 - [ ] **More Characters (2-3 days)**
 	- [ ] 4 new characters.
 		- [ ] The Merchant